BlackHolePerturbationToolkit/blackholeperturbationtoolkit.github.io/documentation.md

 ## Naming conventions

 We aim to have consistent naming conventions in use across the Toolkit.
 The current list can be found on the [name conventions page](conventions.html).

+## BHPToolkit Workshops

+Find information on upcoming and previous workshops on the [BHPToolkit workshops page](workshops.html).

 ## Other useful information